deeperdolphin/papers/EGR.md

 ### **9.4 Summary**

-Across three decades in system size and under deliberately adversarial numerical conditions, the microscopic growth law of EGR generates causal networks that:
+Across three decades in system size and under deliberately adversarial numerical conditions, the microscopic growth law of EGG generates causal networks that:

 * exhibit **stable four-dimensional connectivity**,
 * show a **robust dimensional flow** from (D_s\lesssim 2) in the UV to (D_s\to 4) in the IR,
 * and display **no contradictions** with the entanglement-geometry correspondence.

 While our geometric code-distance proxy is preliminary, the primary falsification tests—graph stability, spectral scaling, and dimensional flow—were all passed.
-Thus, within the scope of this numerical programme, **we find no evidence that contradicts the viability of EGR as an emergent spacetime framework**.
+Thus, within the scope of this numerical programme, **we find no evidence that contradicts the viability of EGG as an emergent spacetime framework**.

 ---

 ## 10 Conclusion

-EGR fuses causal growth, quantum error correction, gauge symmetry and entanglement geometry into a minimal, calculable framework.
+EGG fuses causal growth, quantum error correction, gauge symmetry and entanglement geometry into a minimal, calculable framework.
 It reproduces General Relativity and the Standard Model at low energies, resolves the black‑hole information paradox, and offers falsifiable sub‑millimetre, gravitational‑wave and cosmological signatures—all traced to one microscopic scale $\ell_0$ and one large integer $N$.
 Immediate next steps are two‑loop functional‑RG confirmation of asymptotic safety, refined fits to CMB‑S4 lensing, and laboratory searches for the predicted Yukawa correction at $\mathcal{O}(10\,\mu\text{m})$.

 ---

-## **11 Implications of Entanglement–Gauge Reality**
+## **11 Implications of Entanglement–Gauge Gravity**

-If Entanglement–Gauge Reality (EGR) provides the correct microscopic description of spacetime, matter and gauge interactions, then a number of conceptual and phenomenological consequences follow.
+If Entanglement–Gauge Gravity (EGG) provides the correct microscopic description of spacetime, matter and gauge interactions, then a number of conceptual and phenomenological consequences follow.
 These consequences are not optional embellishments: they arise structurally from the growth law, the stabiliser algebra, and the information–geometry correspondence introduced in Sections 2–6.
 Below we summarize the implications for gravity, quantum information, cosmology, and the long-term fate of the Universe.

 ---

 ### **11.1 Spacetime as an emergent, informational medium**

-EGR posits that spacetime is *not* fundamental.
+EGG posits that spacetime is *not* fundamental.
 Instead:

 1. The Universe is a self-updating quantum error-correcting code residing on a stochastically growing causal graph.
 2. Geometry arises from the Fisher-information Hessian of coarse-grained mutual information (Eq.
 4.3).